-IFRS 13 aims to improve consistency and reduce complexity by providing a precise definition of fair value and a single source of fair value measurement and disclosure requirements for use across IFRSs.
-The requirements, which are largely aligned between IFRSs and US GAAP, do not extend the use of fair value accounting but provide guidance on how it should be applied where its use is already required or permitted by other standards within IFRSs or US GAAP.
+IFRS 13 aims to improve consistency and reduce complexity by providing a precise definition of fair value and a single source of fair value measurement and disclosure requirements for use across IFRS.
+The requirements, which are largely aligned between IFRS and US GAAP, do not extend the use of fair value accounting but provide guidance on how it should be applied where its use is already required or permitted by other standards within IFRS or US GAAP.
 The Company is yet to assess the full impact of IFRS 13 and intends to adopt the standard no later than the accounting period beginning on January 1, 2013.

-• Amendment to IAS 1 Presentation of Financial Statements
+Amendment to IAS 1 Presentation of Financial Statements

 The amendments to IAS 1 revise the presentation of other comprehensive income (OCI).
 Separate subtotals are required for items which may subsequently be recycled through profit or loss and items that will not be recycled through profit or loss.
 The standard is effective for annual periods beginning on or after July 1, 2012.
-The Company is in the process of evaluating the impact of the amendments on the presentation of the income statement.
+The Company has determined that there is no material impact as a result of these amendments on the presentation of the income statement.

-There are no other IFRSs or IFRC Interpretations that are not yet effective that would be expected to have a material impact on the Company.
+There are no other IFRS or IFRC Interpretations that are not yet effective that would be expected to have a material impact on the Company.